What to do in London

 It may be worth buying one of the London city passes if you plan on visiting a lot of attractions that charge admission.

-These discount passes grant you admission to numerous attractions in London and save you quite a bit of money.
 Another advantage is that some sights offer preferred fast track admission for pass holders.
 In other words, not only will you be saving money, but also a lot of time.

 The following passes are available: